pmean/build-website/text/07/AnomCalculations.md

 - Blog post
 tags:
 - Analysis of means
+- Incomplete page
 output: html_document
 ---
 Analysis of Means (ANOM) are available for a wide range of data sets, and it is impossible to summarize all the applications of ANOM here.
 The goal on this web page is to illustrate a few of the calculations.

 <!---More--->

 The simplest application of ANOM is a balanced single factor study.
 A single factor represents measurements done across individuals or sometimes machines, or other conditions).
 Let I represent the number of individuals being studied and let N represent the total number of observations.
 If there are m observations per individual, then N=mI.

 For each individual, calculate a mean and a variance.
 The formula for upper and lower decision limits in this setting is

 ![](http://www.pmean.com/new-images/07/AnomCalculations01.gif)